vishvAsa/vedAH_yajuH/yajuH/taittirIyam/sUtram/hiraNyakeshI/gRhyam/oldenberg/1/05/13_bhUrbhuvaH_suvaH_suprajAH.md

 'May I be beloved (?) and dear to thee, N.N.!

 May I be dear to thee, the fire (?), N.N.!
 Let us dwell here!
 Let us dwell in breath and life!
-Dwell in breath and life, N.N.!'
+Dwell in breath and life, N.N.!' -